Top new musicals to see in 2021

 UK and Ireland tour opens at Newcastle Theatre Royal on 14 August

 It's an epic Broadway bonanza and already audiences in the UK are eager to get a slice of the bohemian knees-up.
 The soundtrack is enough to keep us sated for now, but it won't be long before we're clamouring for sequined excess and larger-than-life numbers.
 The show will head into the Piccadilly Theatre post-Pretty Woman.
-Piccadilly Theatre, from autumn 2021
+Piccadilly Theatre, from November 2021

 A new Andrew Lloyd Webber musical is always a momentous occasion, and with the performance calibre of Carrie Hope Fletcher leading the cast (which also features Victoria Hamilton-Barritt and newcomer Ivano Turco), this new take on the classic Cinderella story might well the perfect post-corona tonic.
 Emerald Fennell (Killing Eve) supplies the book.
 Gillian Lynne Theatre, from 2021

 The coolest musical of the lot!
 Frozen has already unveiled casting with the wonderful Stephanie McKeon and Samantha Barks playing the two sisters Anna and Elsa.
 A gargantuan film franchise, we expect similar results when the live version finally lands in the West End.
 Theatre Royal Drury Lane

 If you don't think you know the music of The Drifters, then we can guarantee that you know the music of The Drifters, with hits including "Under the Boardwalk" and "Save the Last Dance for Me".
 West End legend Beverley Knight stars in this brand new show, with book by Ed Curtis and direction by Jonathan Church.
 Newcastle and the West End in autumn 2021